cloudflare/cloudflare-docs/products/stream/src/content/how-to/use-webhooks.md

 ## Notifications

-When a video on your account finishes processing, you will receive a `POST` request notification with information about the video as seen in the example below.
+When a video on your account finishes processing, you will receive a `POST` request notification with information about the video, as seen in the example below.

 Note the `status` field indicates whether the video processing finished successfully.